noahbroyles/Music/user-manual.md

 ### Download:
 To enter download mode, enter `download`at the prompt.
 You will be asked for a YouTube URL to download `mp3` from.
 The `mp3` file will be placed in the current directory.
 File names are saved in this format: `TitleOfYoutubeVideo.mp3`

+### Geturl:
+To get a URL to a YouTube video, type `geturl` at the prompt.
+You can then enter a search phrase which will return a URL.
+Videos with 'lyrics' in the title are preferred for obvious reasons.
+The program will ask whether you would like to download the `mp3` from that URL, and whether you would like to play it when it downloads.
+Respond with `yes/no`.